-Sarah Spencer is Director of Strategy and a Senior Fellow at COMPAS and was Director of the Global Exchange on Migration and Diversity from its inception in 2014 until March 2019.
-She is Chair of the Board of Directors of IMISCOE, the European network of migration research institutes and scholars, and a member of Kellogg College, Oxford’s largest and most international graduate college.
-Sarah’s research interests focus on irregular migrants, on which she has been PI in projects on national and...
+Dr Sarah Spencer is an Emeritus Fellow at COMPAS, University of Oxford, and was Director of the Global Exchange on Migration and Diversity from its inception in 2014 until March 2019.
+She is a past Chair of the Board of Directors of IMISCOE and coordinator of the City Initiative on Migrants with an Irregular Status in Europe (C-MISE).
+Sarah’s research interests and publications focus on migrants with an irregular status, on integration theory and policy, human rights and equality issues, and...

 Expertise